 Vice-President (Student Affairs);

 Vice-President (Operations);

+Vice-President (Finance & Administration)l

 The duration of such delegation of authority shall not exceed one month unless it occurs during a period when regular classes are not in session at the University.

-The President, Vice-President (Operations), and the Vice-President (Student Affairs) shall have signing authority over all EngSoc bank accounts, with two signatures required for authorization.
+The President, Vice-President (Operations), Vice-President (Finance & Administration), and the Vice-President (Student Affairs) shall have signing authority over all EngSoc bank accounts, with two signatures required for authorization.

 Duties of the Executive